piotrmurach/coinpare/README.md

 $ coinpare holdings --remove
 ```

-You will be presented with a menu similar to the one below:
+You will be presented with a multi select menu that contains all current holdings similar to the one below:

 ![RemoveHoldings](https://github.com/piotrmurach/coinpare/raw/master/assets/coinpare_holdings_remove.png)